BenMcEwen1/TABMON-Classification-Pipeline/README.md

 Date: 08/10/24

 ## Structure
+`loader.py` - Downloads audio from Google Cloud storage, start and end dates as well as download limit can be specified.

+## Plan
 - Data pipeline - Continuous field data *(24 hour)* is collected using Bugg automatic recording devices that upload data to Google Cloud storage.
 Data is seperated into *5 minute* segments (*sampled at 44.1 kHz*) for processing.
 Included in the data pipeline is the following.
     - Optional - Segmentation step to filter empty audio before the classification stage - work by Ghani et al. (2024) previously compared performance with and without segmentation on weakly labelled (Xeno-canto) data demonstrating no meaningful differences in performance. **Question - Discuss potential additional testing.**
 - Classification pipeline - Building upon previous works by Ghani et al. (2024) the pre-trained AvesEcho European bird classification model provides the foundation for sound event detection and classification. **Question - An important first step is understand where previous projects (Sounds of Norway) were successful and where improvements could be made.**